rogeriojunyorrf/schoolProject_CRUD/README.md

 │   ├── update.php             # Page to update existing models
 │   ├── delete.php             # Page to delete models
 │   ├── view.php               # Page to view all models
-│
+│   ├── view_only.php          # Page to view all models (for users with "viewer" role) │
-├── create_admin.php           # Script to insert an admin user (you can delete after use) ├── index.php                  # Login page
+├── create_admin.php           # Script to insert an admin user (you can delete after use) ├── create_user.php            # Script to insert an viewer user (you can delete after use) ├── index.php                  # Login page
 ├── logout.php                 # Logout script
 └── README.md                  # Project instructions